Weak-Lensing Analysis of the Galaxy Cluster Abell 85: Constraints on the Merger Scenarios of Its Southern Subcluster: Summary and Conclusions

 \item We estimate the masses of the main halo and the S subcluster to be $M_{200c,\ \mathrm{A85}} = 2.91 \pm 0.72 \times 10^{14}\ M_\odot$ and $M_{200c,\ \mathrm{S}} = 1.23 \pm 0.52 \times 10^{14}\ M_\odot$, respectively.
 It suggests that A85 is experiencing a $\sim$1:2 major merger.

 \item We examine the merger scenario of the S subcluster, which exhibits the Mpc-scale X-ray tail.
-Because of its characteristic morphology, the second-infall scenario has been proposed that could generate a slingshot tail.
+Because of its fanned-out morphology and the eastern surface brightness drop, the second-infall scenario has been proposed that could generate a slingshot tail.
 However, our WL mass estimate suggests a major merger that would be inconsistent with the bulk motion of the sloshing core if the subcluster is in its second passage.
 We therefore conclude that the S subcluster is in its first infall.

 \item We examine the star formation activity of member galaxies in the southeast direction, where a filamentary structure has been reported.
 Using multiple photometric data sets and analysis methods, we investigate the star formation properties of these galaxies.
 However, we do not find a significant variation along the proposed filament.
 We speculate that, given the relatively low mass of A85, the associated filament is also likely low-mass, and thus its environmental quenching is minimal.